Wanted Ringgold man caught in Mexico after fleeing authorities for 32 years

 FBI New Orleans received a tip that Lawson was in Mexico.
 Agents in Shreveport coordinated with Mexican immigration authorities through the FBI Headquarters and Lawson was arrested in Huatulco, Mexico, on Sept.
 19.

-Mexican officials deported Lawson for immigration violations and agents are working with the Bienville Parish Sheriff’s Office to return the convicted murderer to Louisiana.
+Mexican officials deported Lawson for immigration violations and agents are working with the Bienville Parish Sheriff’s Office to return him to Louisiana.

 Douglas A. Williams, Jr., is the Special Agent in Charge of FBI New Orleans.
 He expressed thanks to partners and the public, who never quit hoping that justice could be served for the victim.